 The A1C test is a measure of the percentage of hemoglobin molecules that have glucose molecules attached to them.
 The A1C value is indicative of the average blood glucose level in an individual over the previous two to three months.
 Therefore, it is considered a long-term assessment of glucose control.
-A1C levels less than 6% are considered normal.
-The ADA (American Diabetes Association) recommends that patients with T1DM should have a goal of achieving A1C levels of less than 7% to reduce the risk for diabetes-related complications.
+A1C levels <5.7% are considered normal.
+Diabetes is diagnosed at an A1C ≥6.5%.

 RANDOM PLASMA GLUCOSE TEST

 A random plasma glucose test is an informal measure of the blood glucose level.
 This method is performed at random, with no fasting requirement.
 Using this test, a blood glucose level of ≥200 mg/dL in the presence of other symptoms may indicate that a patient has diabetes.
 In the case of a positive random plasma glucose test, a diagnosis of diabetes is confirmed using either an FPG, OGTT, or A1C test (ADA, 2019; Pagana et al., 2019).

 TESTING TO DIFFERENTIATE TYPE 1 DIABETES FROM TYPE 2 DIABETES

-- Insulin levels can be measured to determine if an individual is producing the hormone.
+- Insulin levels can be measured to determine if an individual is producing insulin.
 Similarly, levels of C-peptide (a molecule formed when proinsulin is converted to insulin) are also measured to determine whether the patient’s body is producing insulin.
 An insulin level of <5 µU/mL or a C-peptide test ≤0.6 mg/mL is suggestive of T1DM.
-Notably, patients with T2DM and a very high blood glucose level may be mistakenly diagnosed as having T1DM due to the decrease in insulin production resulting from the elevated blood glucose levels.
-Unlike patients with T1DM, these patients will resume normal insulin production once glucose levels are regulated.

 - A urinalysis may be performed to assay for the presence of ketones, the acidic byproduct of the breakdown of fat molecules.
 Accumulation of ketones can result in diabetic ketoacidosis (DKA).
 This condition rarely occurs in patients with T2DM, and therefore their presence in urine is considered indicative of T1DM.